openstack-archive/deb-python-trollius/doc/index.rst

 * Fix unit tests on SSL sockets on Python older than 2.6.6.
 Example:
   Mac OS 10.6 with Python 2.6.1 or OpenIndiana 148 with Python 2.6.4.
 * Fix error handling in asyncio.time_monotonic
+* Fix acquire() method of Lock, Condition and Semaphore: don't return a context manager but True, as Tulip.
+Task._step() now does the trick.

 2014-02-25: version 0.1.6
 -------------------------